jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-2.md

 What different powers naturally belong to government?
 How are they distributed?
 What is their progress in the first periods of society?

-The powers of government* are=
+The powers of government* are:
 1. legislative, which makes laws for the public good
-2. judicial, or that which obliges private persons to obey these laws, and punishes those who disobey=
+2. judicial, or that which obliges private persons to obey these laws, and punishes those who disobey
 3. the executive, or as some call it, the federal power, to which belongs the making war and peace.

-> *Superhysics Note=  we add the fourth power of government which is resource-allocation which is currently part of the executive power
+> *Superhysics Note: We add the fourth power of government which is resource-allocation which is currently part of the executive power

 All these powers in the original form of government belonged to the whole body of the people.